rafaelurrutiasilva/minikubeHost/README.md

     4. Test start the cluster
     5. Checking the cluster status
 13. Interacting with the cluster
+    1. Deploying hello-minikube
+    2. Checking the deployment
+    3. Giving access to service
+14. Enabling port forwarding
+    1. Firewall configuration
-Deploying hello-minikube, Checking the deployment, Giving access to service, Enabling port forwarding, Firewall configuration, Using port forwarding via kubectl, Clean up and stop Minikube
+    2. Using port forwarding via kubectl
+15. Clean up and stop Minikube
+16.
+17. Next - Hello Minikube

 ## Introduction
 [Kubernetes](https://kubernetes.io/docs/concepts/overview/) is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 [Minikube](https://kubernetes.io/docs/tutorials/kubernetes-basics/deploy-app/deploy-intro) can be the ideal learning platform when delivering Kubernetes training.
 The [Photon OS](https://vmware.github.io/photon/) is a Linux based, open source, security-hardened, enterprise grade appliance operating system that is purpose built for Cloud and Edge applications.<br>